-Subsequent to the quarter end, on October 7, 2021, Medicenna announced the presentation of new MDNA11 preclinical data at the Triple Conference.
+On October 7, 2021, Medicenna announced the presentation of new MDNA11 preclinical data at the Triple Conference.
 Data presented in the poster and corresponding abstract were from murine studies evaluating the anti-tumor activity of MDNA11 as monotherapy and in combination with anti-PD1 checkpoint inhibition in MC38 colon cancer model and NHP studies evaluating safety, PK, and PD of MDNA11.